How to Register a Vehicle in Victoria — The (Terrible) Process Explained

 The process is, in a nutshell

-- Get your roadworthy certificate (RWC),
+- Book your roadworthy certificate (RWC) inspection,

-- Make an appointment with Vicroads,
+- Make an appointment with Vicroads, then

 - Visit an inspection centre, and leave with the plates

-More detail on all these steps below.
+More details on all these steps below.

-Step 1: Get an Unregistered Vehicle Permit
+Step 1: Book and get an Unregistered Vehicle Permit (if necessary)

 In Victoria, you need an unregistered vehicle permit to drive your car around for the purpose of inspections and registration.